tapebrief

 Greg Orle · UBS

-Five states remain for Nexus approvals; all progressing on normal timeline with no concerns.
-Some PFAS proceeds have been received and returned to customers; additional payments are structured for future years (next year and year after).
+Nexus: 5 states still need approval with several close; progressing on normal timeline with no concerns.
+PFAS: some proceeds received and returned to customers; additional structured payments coming in future years pending regulatory approval

 Ru Jai · Mizuho